yevchuk-kostiantyn/Constructor-House/README.md

-# Lab-1-Javascript
-Task: Contstructor House.
+Contstructor House.
 Build, paint and calculate the price depending on the material.